james2m/seedbank/README.md

 ### Rails 2.x

-Add the seedbank gem to your app.
-In config/environment.rb:
+Add to your config/environment.rb

-    config.gem 'seedbamk'
+    config.gem 'seedbank'

+Install the gem;

+    $ rake gems:install

 Then in the bottom of your applications Rakefile:

+    require 'seedbank'
-    Seedbank.load_tasks
+    Seedbank.load_tasks if defined?(Seedbank)

+If you vendor the gem you'll need to change the require to the specific path.

 Note on Patches/Pull Request
 ============================